flarum/flarum.github.io/_docs/extend/internationalize.md

 ### Naming Identifier Keys

 Like the third-level namespacing keys, identifier keys should be expressed in `snake_case`.
-ID keys should be arranged in alphabetical order within each namespace, so they'll be easy for developers to locate.
+ID keys should be arranged in alphabetical order within each namespace, so they'll be easy for developers to find.
+(There is one exception to this rule!
+ID keys in the `email` namespace should be listed just as they appear in your mail client: `subject` first, then `body`.)

 The typical ID key consists of two parts &mdash; a **root** and a **suffix** &mdash; each of which may be omitted in certain circumstances.
 Just as the namespacing keys tell localizers *where the translation is used*, each part of the ID key provides a further bit of information about the translation: